Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

 The same masks were applied identically to all reconstructions to ensure reproducibility and facilitate direct comparison between methodologies.

-\subsubsection{\textbf{Methods of Reconstruction}}
+\subsubsection{{Methods of Reconstruction}}

-Two reconstruction methods were employed in this study to demonstrate and validate the proposed evaluation framework: the \textbf{Maximum Likelihood Expectation Maximization (MLEM)}~\cite{4307558} algorithm and the recently developed \textbf{Reconstructed Image from Simulations Ensemble-1 (RISE-1)} method~\cite{papanicolas2018novelanalysismethodemission, 9875921, KOUTSANTONIS2019266, 9060020}.
+Three distinct reconstruction methods were employed in this study to demonstrate and validate the proposed evaluation framework: the Algebraic Reconstruction Technique (ART)~\cite{Gordon1970, Herman2009}, the Maximum Likelihood Expectation Maximization (MLEM)~\cite{4307558} algorithm, and the recently developed Reconstructed Image from Simulations Ensemble-1 (RISE-1) method~\cite{papanicolas2018novelanalysismethodemission, 9875921, KOUTSANTONIS2019266, 9060020}.

-The former represents a well-established, iterative maximum-likelihood approach, while the latter is a novel stochastic, model-based technique that explores a broader parameter space through ensemble sampling.
+While the first two are well-established iterative frameworks, they differ fundamentally in their optimization logic.
+ART operates in a deterministic linear way, while MLEM employs a statistical, iterative maximum likelihood criterion to reach the optimal reconstruction.
+RISE-1 is a novel stochastic, model-based technique that explores a broader parameter space through ensemble sampling.